 We believe that adding adaptive equipment to your vehicle shouldn't take anything away from your ability to express yourself.
-As you'll discover below, Ford offers a wide selection of adaptable coupes and sedans to meet almost every need, budget and personality.
+As you'll discover below, Ford offers a wide selection of adaptable sedans to meet almost every need, budget and personality.
 Review your options here, and then discuss them with your Ford Dealer.

 - Bumper-Mounted Carrier: This smart design allows manual wheelchairs and scooters to be mounted on a bumper.

 - Hitch-Mounted Carrier: This easy-to-use carrier tilts down when loading the wheelchair or scooter and then tilts up and locks into place.

 Easy to load and unload, the carriers available for Ford vehicles are convenient for people on the go.

 A number of technologically advanced electronic hand controls are available to enhance the operation of the Ford car you select, including:

 - Push Pull Control: Slows the vehicle when pushed toward the floor and accelerates the vehicle when pulled toward the driver.

 - Push Right Angle Pull Hand Control: Slows the vehicle when pushed toward the instrument panel and accelerates the vehicle when pulled downward at a right angle.

 - Push Twist Control: Accelerates the vehicle when twisted and slows the vehicle when pushed toward the floor.

 - Quad Hand Controls: Consists of an extra L-shaped bracket attached to the hand controls.